How to read and write NFC tags

 • Write to NFC tags

-Users can write different types of data to NFC tags, such as text, URLs, contact information, phone numbers, GPS locations, email addresses, and custom data.
+Users can write different types of data to NFC tags, such as text, URLs, contact information, phone numbers, and email addresses.

 • Program tasks

-NFC Tools allows users to automate actions by programming tasks on NFC tags, such as turning on/off Wi-Fi or Bluetooth, setting alarms, launching specific apps or URLs, changing sound profiles (mute, vibrate, normal), and configuring network settings.
+NFC Tools allows users to automate actions by programming tasks on NFC tags, such as turning on/off Wi-Fi or Bluetooth, setting alarms, launching specific apps, and configuring network settings.

 • Automation